TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 ## Audio Synthesis 🎶

 Now that we’ve covered the basics regarding data representation, we’re ready to get our hands dirty with audio generation.
-But E here does our audio signal come from?
+But where does our audio signal come from?
 Our signal might be…

 - recorded.
 Sound waves are picked up by special hardware (e.g. a microphone) and translated to a digital signal through an ADC.
 - loaded from a file.
 There are many audio formats out there, the common ones being .wav and .mp3.
 The .wav format is the simplest: it just stores samples uncompressed (as-is).
 Other formats will compress the audio to achieve smaller file sizes (which in turn, means faster upload/download speeds).